harthmajeed/Certifications/README.md

 # Certifications
-A repository to store all my certifications.
+A repository of all my certifications.